Nevada Workers’ Compensation: How Workers’ Compensation Works in Nevada

 Benefits

-Workers’ compensation in Nevada offers various benefits to workers, including:
+Nevada workers’ compensation offers various benefits to workers including:

 • Medical treatment and care